-Apply previous Master's degree from another institution: Students who were awarded a Master's degree from a previous university, can elect to apply a blanket 30 credit-hours from the degree to their doctoral iPOS.
+Apply previous Master's degree from another institution: Students who were awarded a Master's degree from a previous university can elect to apply a blanket 30 credit-hours from the degree to their doctoral iPOS.

-- Students must select "yes" when asked whether they want to apply a previously awarded Master's. - Students must select the appropriate Master's degree to apply.
-It should list the university and the year awarded. - If a student does not see a link at the top of the page saying Previous Degree, they must contact the Graduate Student Academic Support Specialist. - If a student applies the blanket 30 hours from their previous Master's degree, they should not explicitly list any courses that were counted toward the Master's program of study/degree (i.e., they cannot count credits twice).
+- Student must have the Approach of the department signed - Students must select "yes" when asked whether they want to apply a previously awarded Master's. - Students must select the appropriate Master's degree to apply.
+It should list the university and the year awarded. - If a student does not see a link at the top of the page saying Previous Degree, they must contact the Graduate Student Advisor. - If a student applies the blanket 30 hours from their previous Master's degree, they should not explicitly list any courses that were counted toward the Master's program of study/degree (i.e., they cannot count credits twice).
 However, if there are any courses that are required by a student's degree, which the student has already taken previously as part of their previous MA, then, with approval from the student's chair, the student may substitute those required courses for a different course.
-Students should check with the Graduate Student Academic Support Specialist for details. - Students do not have to apply the blanket 30 hours from their previous Master's degree.
-They can transfer select courses, but no more than 9-hour credits.
+Students should check with the Graduate Student Advisor for details.

+Students do not have to apply the blanket 30 hours from their previous Master's degree.
+They can transfer select courses, but no more than 9 credit hours.